Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: Mixed Hodge modules and log differentials on the resolution

 \section{Mixed Hodge modules and log differentials on the resolution}

 \subversionInfo \approvals{Christian & yes \\Stefan & yes}

 We maintain the assumptions and notation of \settingref{setting:7-1}.
 While the direct images of $Ω^p_{\wtilde{X}}$ are described in terms of the pure Hodge modules discussed in the previous \parref{ssec:7.pm}, the study of logarithmic differentials requires us to look at certain mixed Hodge modules.
+As with \parref{ssec:tcomHm}, we feel that readers who are primarily interested in extension results for (non-logarithmis) $p$-forms, \theoremref{thm:main-new} and related results, might consider skipping this section on first reading.